axivo/k3s-cluster/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest a feature for this project
+description: Suggest a feature for this project
-title: ''
-labels: 'kind/feature'
-assignees: ''
 ---

 ## Feature Request